libin85/libin85.github.io/_posts/2020-05-02-a -world-after-pandemic.markdown

 ##### **Work from home**

 [youtube]: https://www.youtube.com/watch?v=jzbSgBBrbI8
 This should be one of the easiest changes that we could all adopt.
 Most of us have got a fair understanding of how it works  and have experienced it either during this period or in the past.
 So does that mean there are no more offices?
 Absolutely not!
-We most likely have small and more functional office spaces that would act like a hub, where team member could come in as needed.
+We most likely have small and more functional office spaces that would act like a hub, where team members could come in as needed.
 I would recommend you to view this [video][youtube] where my good friend Nish Anil talks about working from home.

 ##### **New norms for monetization**